MargXX/MargXX/README.md

 # Margeaux Corrigan

 EE student at Brown (Class of 2029) — I build embedded systems from the register level up.
-Bare-metal firmware in Ada and C, no HAL abstractions.
+Bare-metal firmware in Ada and C so far

 ## Currently